1993 Burundian coup attempt: Military government

 The Rwanda-based Radio Télévision Libre des Mille Collines (RTLM) reported that a coup had taken place and that Ndadaye had been captured on 21 October.
 This led young FRODEBU members to arm themselves and take Tutsis and Hutu UPRONA members hostage.
 Once RTLM announced later that day that Ndadaye was dead, the hostages were executed.
 The United Nations International Commission of Inquiry for Burundi determined in 1996 that "circumstantial evidence is sufficient to warrant the conclusion" that some FRODEBU leaders had anticipated the possibility of an army coup attempt and disseminated plans for armed resistance and hostage-taking.
 The announcement of Ndadaye's death triggered an immediate reaction of violence from FRODEBU members and Hutu peasants across the country, who took to murdering all Tutsis they encountered.
 Some of the perpetrators stated that they acted out of fear that the assassination signaled an imminent repeat of the 1972 killings of Hutus.
 More deaths occurred when the army intervened to restore "peace and order", resorting to brutality and murdering many Hutu civilians in the process.
 Thousands more people fled abroad.
-When protestors peacefully demonstrated against the coup in Bujumbura soldiers opened fire on them, killing about 10.
+When protestors peacefully demonstrated against the coup in Bujumbura, soldiers opened fire on them, killing about 10 people.